QuentinRa/blog.quentinra.dev/info/css/index.md

 <!-- ID selector -->
 <tr>
 <td><b>ID selector</b><br>
-Each tag can have one ID. <br>
-Each ID is unique, per page.
+Each tag can have one ID, each ID is unique within a page.
 </td>
 <td>
 <pre><code class="language-css">#my-id { /* ... */ }</code></pre>